03 Nov 2020

 Answer by Monika GAIL MACDEVETTE: UNEP’s role is really strong on highlighting the science and the evidence behind issues of concern.
 UNEP can’t take a position on whether or not to expend the scope of any particular Convention, that is very much in the member states hands in terms of what they want to see and UNEP stands ready to support anything that member states ask it to do.
 UNEP role is to highlight this kind of issues through scientific evidence on issues of concern.

 Answer by H.E.
-Franz PERREZ: Switzerland has always been a very strong supporter of science based policy.
+Franz PERREZ: Switzerland has always been a very strong supporter of science-based policy.
 Challenges that are host by the three substances are similar to those addressed by the existing four conventions, Basel, Rotterdam Stockholm and Minamata, it’s linked to trade, it’s linked to products and to processes and to waste.
 We already have the tools that will be probably needed to address the challenges posed by lead, cadmium and arsenic.
-This is also the reason why Switzerland and many other countries were suggesting when discussing the mandate for the Convention on mercury, that this Convention, could have an open door so that the Convention at the latter stage it could open that door to address also these substances.
-This proposal was then not supported, there was no consensus on that, and therefore neither of the focal points as such an open door to address fully these new substances.
+This is also the reason why Switzerland and many other countries were suggesting when discussing the mandate for the Convention on mercury, that this Convention, could have an open door so that the Convention at the latter stage could open that door to address also these substances.
+This proposal was then not supported, there was no consensus on that.
 One approach will be the decision of the states and the members of UNEP for the preferences to work with existing instruments and to build-in knowledge for that substances to be added.
-Another approach will be to develop a new instrument using the similar tools as already developed by the BRSM but then making sure that there is a close cooperation between this framework and existing framework.
-There are benefits from both approach but also challenges.
+Another approach will be to develop a new instrument using the similar tools as already developed by the existing Conventions but then making sure that there is a close cooperation between this framework and existing frameworks.
+There are benefits from both approaches but also challenges.
 It will be important that states make rationalization from the perspective for this more effective binding international cooperation.

 Intervention by Rolph PAYET: The Minamata Secretariat and the BRS Secretariat are working on operationalizing the requests they received at the last COP to enhance the cooperation between the two secretariats.
 This is going very well.
 On the issue of sharing relevant secretariat services the BRS Secretariat will be very happy to provide services to the Minamata Secretariat, ahead of the organizing of the COP-4 in Indonesia.
 Recently, the two Secretariats have also joint forces to highlight the contributions of the four conventions to global environmental issues beyond the pollution agenda, that is mainly the fight against biodiversity loss and climate change.